Steve McMahon: International career

 McMahon first represented England at senior level on 17 February 1988 in a goalless friendly draw against Israel.
+There had been widespread clamouring in the press for manager Bobby Robson to select him, and indeed ITV commentator Brian Moore rapped a verse to that effect on the Cup final song ("Well Steve McMahon sure can rap, it's about time he had an England cap; so come on Bobby Robson, he's your man; 'cause if anyone can, Macca can!") with the last expression repeated in a scratch mix manner to emulate Melle Mel's rap which praised Chaka Khan on her 1984 hit, I Feel For You.

 He was in England's squad for that summer's European Championships in West Germany, and played in the final group game, which England lost 3–1 to the Soviet Union, failing to progress to the semi-finals.

 McMahon played on England's 1990 World Cup squad.
-In the second half of the group game against Ireland, with England leading 1–0, McMahon failed to control the ball on the edge of the English 18 yard box.
+In the second half of the first group game against Ireland, with England leading 1–0, McMahon failed to control the ball on the edge of the English 18 yard box.
 Immediately, Republic of Ireland player Kevin Sheedy pounced and drove a left foot shot beyond Peter Shilton in the English goal.
 McMahon had just come on to the pitch as a substitute for Peter Beardsley.
-The game ended up as a 1–1 draw, but England still managed to win their group.
+The game ended up as a 1–1 draw.
+He made further appearances by starting in England's final group match with Egypt and their second round tie with Belgium though did not play in either England's quarter final or semi final matches where both times he was an unused substitute.

 He made his 17th and final England appearance on 14 November 1990 in a 1-1 Euro 92 qualifying match draw against Ireland.
 He never scored for England at senior level.